Shadows cast by a class of rotating black bounces with an anisotropic fluid: Light propagation

 which results in

 So we get

 which can be written more transparently as

-The equation above allows us to define a separation constant\footnote{It is known as the Carter constant \cite{carter68}, associated with a fourth conserved quantity.} $K$ and give us the equations for $S_r$ and $S_\theta$
+The equation above allows us to define a separation constant\footnote{It is known as the Carter constant \cite{carter68}, associated with a fourth conserved quantity (the other three are the photon null mass, $E$, and $L_z$).} $K$ and give us the equations for $S_r$ and $S_\theta$

 Hence, we have

 where

 With the aim of finding the equations of motion, we note that the relation between the Jacobi action and the momentum $p^\mu$ is